 Sure, you can give a robot a logic-based task and it’ll utilise an algorithm to successfully complete it for you, no problem.
 But give the robot a task that requires it to not only compute, but understand, interpret and empathise with a complex web of external factors (such as emotions, intuition, perceptions and ethics) and it will fall flat.
 That’s because creativity as a skill goes against everything artificial intelligence relies on.
 It cannot be replicated, formulated or predicted.
 It’s defined by the unexpected and it’s inherent in the human consciousness.

 Kai-Fu (author of AI Superpowers) estimates that a whopping 40% of professions will be automated in the next 15 years.
-So as many jobs and processes within our daily lives undoubtedly become replaced by robots, creativity is becoming an evermore prized skill in the human arsenal.
+So as many jobs undoubtedly become replaced by robots, creativity is becoming an evermore prized skill in the human arsenal.
 But what does this mean for brands?
-And how will this human quality continue to flourish in an increasingly technologically savvy and digitised landscape?
+And how will this human quality continue to flourish in an increasingly digitised landscape?

 Creativity fuels innovation.